HarryKalantzopoulos/DVC_MLflow_Experiment/README.md

 # Version and Tracking experiments with dvc and mlflow
 ---

-This is a demo to to version and track experiments, according to MLOps.
+This is a demo to version and track experiments, according to MLOps.
 As a Biomedical Engineer, I am performing a mockup experiment to show how can we use these two services to log information from all stages of a pipeline.
-I have already perform a data versioning on https://github.com/HarryKalantzopoulos/dvc_data_version, and by using dvc you can download some data to use.
+I have already performed a data versioning on https://github.com/HarryKalantzopoulos/dvc_data_version, and by using dvc you can download some data to use.
 The source of the data is the PICAI-challenge.

 For the demonstration I am using:
 1. A local mlflow server, allong with a minio.
 I am using a docker image found in https://dagshub.com/rkchelebiev/mlops-dvc-mlflow, to deploy a local server.